microsoft/DMF/Dmf/Modules.Library/Dmf_ContinuousRequestTarget.md

 ----|----
 DmfModule | An open DMF_ContinuousRequestTarget Module handle.
 ClientRequestContext | A Client specific context.
 Usually it is a WDFREQUEST.
+InputBuffer | The input buffer that contains the data sent to the underlying WDFIOTARGET.
+InputBufferBytesWritten | Number of bytes written.
+For IOCTL this will be actual size of the Input Buffer.
 OutputBuffer | The output buffer that contains the data returned by the underlying WDFIOTARGET.
-OutputBufferSize | The size of OutputBuffer.
+OutputBufferBytesRead | Number of bytes read.
 CompletionStatus | The return NTSTATUS in the associated Request returned by the underlying WDFIOTARGET.

 -----------------------------------------------------------------------------------------------------------------------------------